deniseburgett/geosf22_material/README.md

 Basically, we need to:

 - Configure GitHub and invite me as collaborator to your homework repository (so your homework can be graded).
-- Configure Git on the computer to allow pushing to your personal repository (this is how you submit homework)
+- Configure Git on your computer to allow pushing to your personal repository (this is how you submit homework)

 ## A: Setting up GitHub